 The fourth employment-based preference category is for “special immigrants” and can be taken advantage of by several different types of individuals including religious workers, certain international employees, certain retired professionals and others.
 For more comprehensive information on who is eligible for EB-4 status and the application process, visit:

 EB-5 Visa and Status

 The fifth employment based visas preference category is only available to individuals who are able to invest significant capital into a U.S. based enterprise which will create employment.
 The EB-5 visa, commonly known as the “investor visa” has specific guidelines that must be satisfied.
 To learn about the EB-5 application process and the benefits of EB-5 status, please read:

 We Are Ready to Assist You

 Whether you are a professional looking to pursue an employment-based visa or, an employer interested in utilizing the talents of a foreign-born worker, KPPB Law is ready to help you reach your goals.
 Our firm’s immigration attorneys are highly experienced in managing employment-based immigration in a way that minimizes potential risk and secures the best result possible.
-Call our firm or contact us online to schedule a free in-person or phone consultation.
+Call our firm or contact us online to schedule a in-person or phone consultation.